2 inmates die weeks after DOJ admonishes Georgia prison officials

 Brandon Mincey and Travon Walthour (Supplied)

-Two Georgia inmates have died in custody in the past week, the Department of Correction confirmed.
+Two Georgia inmates have died in custody in the past week, the Department of Corrections confirmed.

-Brandon Mincey, who was serving 10 years on a 2021 aggravated battery conviction out of Johnson County, was found dead on Oct.
-11 in Phillips State Prison.
+Phillips State Prison inmate Brandon Mincey, who was serving 10 years on a 2021 aggravated battery conviction, was found dead on Oct.

-Travon Walthour, who was serving 18 years on a 2012 involuntary manslaughter conviction out of Johnson County, died in Phillips State Prison on Oct.
 11.

+Hancock State Prison inmate Travon Walthour, who was serving 18 years on a 2012 involuntary manslaughter conviction, died on Oct.
+13.

 The cause of death has not been released for either inmate.
-Their bodies have been turned over to the Georgia Department of Investigation Crime Lab for autopsy.
+Their bodies have been turned over to the Georgia Bureau of Investigation (GBI) Crime Lab for autopsy.

 The Human and Civil Rights Coalition of Georgia, which tracks in-prison deaths, says both men were stabbed to death.